osc245/Miscellaneous-Codejam-Solutions/README.md

-# Miscellaneous solutions to google codejam problems written in python
+Miscellaneous solutions to Google Code Jam problems written in Python.